 History and description

-The WIRSOL Rhein-Neckar-Arena got build between May 2007 and January 2009.
-It replaced Hoffenheim’s old Dietmar-Hopp-Stadion, which could not offer appropriate facilities for Bundesliga football.
+The PreZero Arena, previously known as Rhein-Neckar-Arena, got built between May 2007 and January 2009.
+It replaced Hoffenheim’s old Dietmar-Hopp-Stadion, which did not have the necessary facilities for Bundesliga football.

 The Rhein-Neckar-Arena officially opened on 24 January 2009 with a friendly match between 1899 Hoffenheim and a selection of players from the Rhein-Neckar region.

-The Rhein-Neckar-Arena is located in Sinsheim, a town located about 6 kilometres from Hoffenheim.
+The PreZero Arena is located in Sinsheim, a town located about 6 kilometres from Hoffenheim.

 The stadium lies slightly more than 2 kilometres away from Sinsheim’s small historic town centre and the town’s main rail station.
 The walk should take less than half an hour.

-Sinheim’s second station, Sinheim Museum/Arena, lies a 15-minute walk away from the stadium.
+Sinsheim’s second station, Sinsheim Museum/Arena, lies a 15-minute walk away from the stadium.

 Both stations are served with direct regional trains from Heidelberg and, less frequently, Mannheim and Heilbronn.
 The journey from Heidelberg takes about half an hour.
 From there trains run to other parts of Germany.

-On matchdays extra trains go, and shuttles run from both stations to the stadium.
+On matchdays there are extra trains and shuttles run from both stations to the stadium.